yenalbert/where-is-waldo-LL/README.md

 The linked list class will have a nested node class that holds the following information about tourists.
 For example:

-Name:  Waldo
+Name:  Waldo;
-Passport Number: 12345
+Passport Number: 12345;
-Destination: Prague
+Destination: Prague;

 *Node code from the modules modified to hold the above instance variables for each node.

 The linked list class has these methods: